 Enter your details into the solar panel calculator to see how your location, roof tilt, and roof direction impacts solar panel production.

-The biggest advantages in Colorado for installing solar panels are the Xcel Energy Solar*Rewards program and the 26% federal tax credit.
+The biggest advantage in Colorado for installing solar panels is the 30% federal solar tax credit and the state's net metering policy.
 Colorado also offers those solar tax exemptions that make doing the right thing easier by reducing cost and uncertainty.

 Still, Colorado rooftops get lots of sun, meaning every solar panel generates more electricity here than it does in cloudy states at higher latitudes.
 With incentives set to go away soon, now is the time to see how much you can save with solar in the Centennial state!